Nökkvi Þeyr Þórisson

-Nökkvi Þeyr Þórisson (born 13 August 1999) is an Icelandic footballer who plays as a winger for Dutch club Sparta Rotterdam, and the Iceland national team.
+Nökkvi Þeyr Þórisson, transliterated as Nökkvi Theyr Thórisson in English, (born 13 August 1999) is an Icelandic professional footballer who plays as a winger for club Telstar, on loan from Sparta Rotterdam, and the Iceland national team.

 Club career

+Early years

 He started training with his local club Dalvík, switching to his father's old club Þór Akureyri for two separate spells before joining German side Hannover's youth team along with his twin brother Þorri Mar Þórisson.

-In 2018 the brothers returned to their first club Dalvík/Reynir and played with them in the Icelandic 4th tier, with Nökkvi scoring 10 goals in 16 appearances.
+In 2018 the brothers returned to their first club Dalvík/Reynir and played with them in the Icelandic fourth tier, with Nökkvi scoring 10 goals in 16 appearances.
 The next season they joined KA Akureyri in the Icelandic top tier and Nökkvi played with them for four seasons.
-In his final season with KA he helped them achieve 2nd place, their best result since winning the league for the only time in 1989, by becoming the top scorer of the 2022 Besta deild karla with 17 goals, despite leaving to join Belgian side Beerschot before the end the season.
+In his final season with KA he helped them achieve 2nd place, their best result since winning the league for the only time in 1989, by becoming the top scorer of the 2022 Besta deild karla with 17 goals, despite leaving to join Belgian side Beerschot before the end of the season.
 By joining Beerschot, he and his twin brother were now playing for separate clubs for the first time.

+St. Louis City

-On 21 July 2023, Þórisson signed with Major League Soccer side St. Louis City for an undisclosed transfer fee.
-On 14 January 2025, he moved on loan to Sparta Rotterdam in the Netherlands, with an option to buy.
+On 21 July 2023, Nökkvi signed with Major League Soccer side St. Louis City for an undisclosed transfer fee.

+Sparta Rotterdam

+On 14 January 2025, Nökkvi moved on loan to Sparta Rotterdam until the end of June, with an option to buy.
+He scored twice in twelve appearances over the half-season.
+On 3 June 2025, Sparta exercised the option and Nökkvi signed a contract until mid-2028.
+Technical director Gerard Nijkamp said that taking up the option had been one of the club's first priorities for the summer.

+Nökkvi played less under Maurice Steijn in the 2025–26 season than he had during the loan.
+During pre-season he had scored a first-half hat-trick for Jong Sparta in a 5–0 friendly win over Telstar, who fielded a mixture of young players and a trialist.

+Loans to Telstar

+On 3 February 2026, Sparta loaned Nökkvi to fellow Eredivisie club Telstar for the remainder of the season, with no option to buy included.
+He had by then made 25 appearances for Sparta in all, scoring three times.
+Injury restricted him at Telstar to eight appearances, seven of them in the league.
+The club finished fourteenth and stayed up.

+Nökkvi returned to Sparta for the 2026–27 season and was preferred to Milan Zonneveld at centre-forward by manager Rogier Meijer in the opening rounds.
+On 14 August he set up the opening goal and scored the second in a 2–1 win at Telstar, Sparta's first of the season.
+He had made three appearances and scored once when, on 29 August 2026, he rejoined Telstar on loan for the rest of the season.
+Technical director Peter Hofstede said that Nökkvi knew the club and what was expected of him.